hiaHub/CodeForDiffusion/README.md

 # CodeForDiffusion
-This is the code on how to achieve 5 medical imaging tasks using diffusion models
+This is the code on how to achieve 5 medical image tasks using diffusion models